 Lyndal’s research has focused on school level effects, system level interventions and methods for converting evidence into effective practice, particularly in relation to reducing inequalities.

 She has been a lead investigator on over 50 research projects, attracting over $30 million in research funds, including grants from national and international funding bodies, government departments and not for profit organisations.
 She has co-authored over 100 journal articles, book chapters and reports.

 Chronic Diseases Program Coordinator

 Hazel Fetherston is a passionate health promotion practitioner.
 Her experiences include developing, implementing and evaluating a public health nutrition resource and delivering food literacy and cooking programs.
 Hazel has experience working in not-for-profit and non-government organisations.
 As part of the Chronic Disease Program team, Hazel has successfully assisted with the coordination of the Australian Health Tracker report card.

 Hazel has been recognised as an emerging public health leader and was awarded the Australian Health Promotion Association scholarship in 2015.
 Her passion lies in working with disadvantaged communities, in particular, the school setting and child health.
 She also holds an interest in food security and equity.

-Tyler joined the AHPC team as a Research and Policy Intern at the beginning of 2017 after graduating Victoria University’s Masters of Science in Dietetics.
-He was recently appointed to the position of Policy Officer.
+Tyler has a Masters of Science in Dietetics.
+He was recently appointed to the position of Policy Officer at AHPC.